qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

 All other features will be copied unchanged.

-Optionally, the features with null geometries can be saved to a separate output.
+The features with null geometries can be saved to a separate layer.

 Parameters
 ..........